 The first and most important step in a water quality monitoring program is to establish baseline data.
 Once this is established, the most critical issue is that the data readings in the lake remain constant.
 For this reason it is important to test the water regularly and in a consistent fashion to identify any changes that might occur.
 Early intervention increases the chance of success in correcting something that is going wrong.

-This is a summary, in very general terms, of what we have learned about our lake over the past 4 years:
+This is a summary, in very general terms, of what we have learned about our lake from past testing:

 - The earliest test in a season was performed in late May.
 The water was 15 degrees top to bottom.